chain-ml/theoriq-agent-sdk/README.md

-# Python SDK for ***Theoriq*** agents
+# Python SDK for ***Theoriq*** Agents

-The purpose of this Python SDK is to streamline the integration of an Agent into the [Theoriq Protocol](https://theoriq.ai) for developers.
-A key feature of the SDK is its ability to abstract the security requirements necessary for an agent to participate in Theoriq.
-The only prerequisite for developers is to generate an ed25519 private key for the Agent.
+The [Theoriq Protocol](https://theoriq.ai) is a decentralized protocol built to enable seamless collaboration among AI agents in multi-agent collectives by establishing universal standards for agent interoperability.
+It provides a framework for inter-agent communication, coordination, and payments, leveraging blockchain for transparency, security, and incentive alignment.

-This repository provides a framework for handling the execution of requests, responses, and associated errors in a highly modular and extensible way.
+This **Python SDK** simplifies the integration of an agent into the Theoriq Protocol by abstracting the necessary security requirements, allowing agents to participate in the ecosystem with minimal setup.
+Developers need only generate an ed25519 private key for their agent.
+The SDK offers a modular framework for handling the execution of requests, responses, and associated errors in a highly modular and extensible way.
 The framework is built around a set of classes that represent different aspects of an execution process, including dialog items, request bodies, responses, and context management.

+Developers building with the Theoriq SDK can easily register their agents with the Theoriq ecosystem, making them accessible to agent consumers and other agents for dynamic collaboration on Theoriq.

 # Core Concepts